riannevg/arminas-travel/_tourposts/minimexaca.md

   - Mexico-City-Tours
 header_image: /images/destinations/acapulco/acapulco1.jpg
 ---
-# Multi-day tour from Mexico City to Acapulco
+## Multi-Day Tour from Mexico City to Acapulco

+&nbsp;

 ### Day 1: Arrival to Mexico City

 Arrival to Mexico City.
 Our staff will be waiting for you at the airport to take you to your hotel.

-### Day 2: City tour – Teotihuacan Pyramids and Tequila Museum
+### Day 2: City Tour – Teotihuacan Pyramids and Tequila Museum

-This day you will get to know Mexico City, one of the biggest cities of the world.
-It’s a very exciting and vibrant metropolis located in the heart of Mexico and is the political, economic, and cultural center of the country.
-It is a symbiosis of cultures, tastes, and colors.
-There you will see the imponent “Zocalo” which is the main square of the country, the ruins of the ancient Aztec city of Tenochtitlan, the National Palace, also will see the murals of Mexico’s greatest artist, Diego Rivera.
-These colorful murals show Mexico’s pre-Columbian Indian history, the colonial period, and the Revolution.
-Later we will take you to Teotihuacan where you will get astonished by the magnificence of the archaeological site and its amazing pyramids.
-It is a mystical place located north-east from Mexico City.
-There you will visit the Jaguar Palace and the Temple of the Plumed Conch Shells, as well as the Pyramids of the Sun and the Moon.
-Will walk the Avenue of the Dead, flanked by temples and palaces.
-This day you will also visit the Tequila Museum.
-There you may learn about the history of this famous drink and will see more than 400 tequila brands.
-In the museum’s tasting room, you can learn more about the difference between tequila types and there is a wonderful veranda in the museum with Garibaldi square view, from where you can hear the exiting mariachi music.
-After that, we will take you back to your hotel.
+Today, explore Mexico City, one of the world's largest and most vibrant cities.
+This metropolis is the political, economic, and cultural center of Mexico, blending various cultures, tastes, and colors.
+You will visit the impressive “Zocalo,” the main square, the ancient Aztec city ruins of Tenochtitlan, and the National Palace.
+Admire Diego Rivera’s murals, which depict Mexico’s pre-Columbian history, colonial period, and Revolution.
+Next, head to Teotihuacan to marvel at its magnificent archaeological site and pyramids.
+Located northeast of Mexico City, this mystical place features the Jaguar Palace, the Temple of the Plumed Conch Shells, the Pyramids of the Sun and Moon, and the Avenue of the Dead.
+You will also visit the Tequila Museum, where you can learn about the history of tequila and see over 400 brands.
+Enjoy a tasting session and relax on the museum’s veranda overlooking Garibaldi Square, where mariachi music fills the air.
+Return to your hotel.

 ### Day 3: Mexico City – Taxco – Cuernavaca – Acapulco

-Today we will go to Taxco.
-Taxco is the silver´s capital of Mexico.
-It is a magic and fantastic city famous for its colonial architecture.
-There are a lot of silver shops in Taxco, so you cannot leave this amazing city without a beautiful silver jewelry or nice silver souvenir.
-After visiting Taxco, we will continue to Cuernavaca, known as the “City of the eternal spring”.
-The sun and the fair weather make this city a wonderful place to be.
-The romance of old Mexico, historical architecture and incredible nature mix with the modernity to make Cuernavaca as one of the most diverse places to enjoy.
-Transfer to Acapulco.
+Travel to Taxco, Mexico’s silver capital, known for its colonial architecture and silver shops.
+Don’t miss the chance to purchase beautiful silver jewelry or souvenirs.
+Continue to Cuernavaca, often called the “City of Eternal Spring” due to its pleasant climate.
+Enjoy its mix of historical architecture, natural beauty, and modern amenities.
+Finally, transfer to Acapulco.

-### Day 4: City tour in Acapulco – Cliff Diving – Acapulco
+### Day 4: City Tour in Acapulco – Cliff Diving

-Acapulco is a port located in the state of Guerrero and one of the most famous Mexican resorts.
-Annually millions of tourists come to Acapulco because of the excellent weather, incredible beaches, fantastic nightlife, and a wonderful bay.
-Acapulco’s Bay belongs to the 4 most beautiful bays in the world.
-Famous actors, politicians, show business stars choose Acapulco to enjoy vacations.
-Cliff Diving is the most famous attraction in Acapulco; with a tradition of many years, these brave men perform dives from a 35 meters cliff in a sheer inlet of the Pacific Ocean, dodging rocks, and guessing if there would be enough water for the immersion.
-This show is carried out during the day and night, being the last one the most impressive because the diver’s torches while plunging into the dark.
-The incredible cliff divers also perform acrobatics for the enjoyment of the surprised spectators.
-This attraction is a must if you visit Acapulco.
+Acapulco, located in Guerrero, is a famous Mexican resort known for its excellent weather, stunning beaches, vibrant nightlife, and picturesque bay.
+Acapulco Bay is one of the world’s most beautiful bays.
+Famous for its cliff diving, Acapulco features brave divers performing from a 35-meter cliff into the Pacific Ocean.
+Watch these divers navigate the rocks and gauge the water depth, especially impressive at night with torches.
+This thrilling show is a must-see during your visit.
 Overnight in Acapulco.

 ### Day 5: Acapulco – Cacahuamilpa Grottoes – Mexico City

-Departure from Acapulco to Cacahuamilca Grottoes.
-There are huge stalactites and stalagmites with colorful lights that create unique figures.
-This is the biggest “live” cave system in the world because of the growth of stalactites and stalagmites.
-The grottoes date back millions of years, and their length is about 2 km.
-Transfer to Mexico City
+Depart from Acapulco to the Cacahuamilpa Grottoes, renowned for their large stalactites and stalagmites illuminated by colorful lights, creating unique figures.
+The grottoes are the world’s largest “live” cave system due to ongoing growth and are approximately 2 km long.
+After exploring, transfer back to Mexico City.